0xgoz/proxmon/README.md

 Config is automatically saved to `~/.config/proxmon/config.yml`

-**Option 2: Manual Configuration**
-1. Create config directory: `mkdir -p ~/.config/proxmon`
-2. Copy example: `cp config.example.yml ~/.config/proxmon/config.yml`
+**No config file needed to start!** Proxmon will create everything for you on first run.

+**Manual Configuration (Alternative)**

+If you prefer to set up the config manually:
+1. Config will be auto-created at `~/.config/proxmon/config.yml` on first run
-3. Edit with your details
+2. Edit it with your Proxmox details (see `config.example.yml` for reference)
-4. Run `proxmon`
+3. Run `proxmon`

 ## Usage